 This guide is designed for athletes, coaches, trainers, and parents of athletes that want to help foster a healthy relationship with sport, food, and body.

 It's 56 pages of information, infographics, and journaling prompts to help you foster your healthy self.
-It comes in a fillable PDF format.
+It comes in PDF format.

 Did you know some sports report up to 83% of their athletes suffering from eating disorders?
 Be a part of the solution.
 Learn how to spot them and what to do.

 - How to prevent and spot eating disorders

 - What to do if you suspect someone you care about is suffering from one

 - Types of eating disorders and disordered eating

 - What is relative energy deficiency in sport?

 - How to spot a strict diet for sports performance vs. an eating disorder